Senior Fellow

 Further organisations

-2018 - today Director of the Reference & Consultation Center for Lymph node and Lymph Compathology at the Dr. Senckenberg Institute of Pathology, University Hospital Frankfurt
+2018 - today Director of the Reference & Consultation Center for Lymph node and Lymph Compathology at the Institute of Pathology and Molecular Pathology Helios University Hospital Wuppertal and University Witten/Herdecke

 1996 - 2018 C4 Professor at the Senckenberg Institute of Pathology at Goethe University: Director of the Institute of Pathology, University Hospital Frankfurt